The best tips for winter car storage and care

 The trees are almost bare and the evening arrives sooner each day.
 We all know what that means: It’s time to tuck away our classics into storage.
 We may have published this article in 2018, but it’s still our go-to checklist, and we hope it serves you well. —Ed.

 Just when you thought you’d heard every suggestion and clever tip for properly storing your classic automobile, along comes another recommendation—or two, or three.

 As you can imagine, we’ve shared plenty of ideas and advice about winter storage over the years.
 Some of those annual recommendations are repeated here.
 And some have been amended—for example, the fragrance of dryer sheets is way more pleasing to our noses than the stench of moth balls, and the fresh smell actually does a superior job of repelling mice.

 Finally, each year we receive tried-and-true suggestions from our readers that we just have to share.
-Last fall our resident do-it-yourself mechanic Rob Siegel received plenty of kudos for his winter prep story, which included some valuable myth busting, and his story also drew a number of storage ideas from readers.
+In 2017, our resident do-it-yourself mechanic Rob Siegel received plenty of kudos for his winter prep story, which included some valuable myth busting, and his story also drew a number of storage ideas from readers.

 Armed with information old and new, here are our top tips for storing your classic vehicle.
 Did we miss something important?
 Let us know in the comments section below.
 We’re all in this together.